John-0xFFFFFF/LiteElection/README.md

     InitRedis(YourExistedRedisClient)

     //Next to init Election Algorithm
     //The key parameter refers to the name you choose for storing election results in Redis.
-It is recommended to  select a key name that is closely related to the cluster name. key:="election_cluster001"
+    //It is recommended to  select a key name that is closely related to the cluster name. key:="election_cluster001"
     //The value parameter is utilized to identify the current leader of the cluster in Redis.
-It is recommended to associate this value with the machine/container name where the current process is running. value:="machine_001"
+    //It is recommended to associate this value with the machine/container name where the current process is running. value:="machine_001"
-    e:=NewSimpleElection(key,value,10*time.Second)
+    //Then set you leader's term duration.
+    //If you also want set election interval and keep-alive interval,
+    //you should use function NewElection()
+    termDuration:=10*time.Second
+    e:=NewSimpleElection(key,value,termDuration)
     e.Start()

     //If you want to check whether you are the leader